google/mobly-android-screen-recorder/README.md

 A "Hello World!" toast notification appears on your device's screen.
 And a video file named `video,{device_serial},{device_model},{timestamp}.mp4` is created in the test output folder.

+## Disclaimer

+This tool, owned by Google and its developers, provides screen recording functionality for Android devices within the context of Mobly testing.
+It is essential to use this tool responsibly and ethically.

+**Privacy Warning:** Screen recording can capture sensitive information. **Always obtain explicit consent before recording anyone's screen.** Unauthorized screen recording may violate privacy laws and ethical guidelines.
+Neither Google nor the developers of this tool are responsible for any misuse or illegal activity conducted with this software.

+Users of this tool are solely responsible for ensuring compliance with all applicable laws and regulations regarding privacy and data protection.